-To view the system information that has been configured during installation, navigate to System Management.
+To view the system information that was configured during installation, navigate to System Management.
 A list of installed devices is shown in the right pane.
-In the compliance testing, a single Device Name Sipera was already added.
-To view the configuration of this device, click the View as shown in the screenshot below.
+In the compliance testing, a single Device Name Avaya SBCE was already added.
+To view the configuration of this device, click on View as shown in the screenshot below.